How to Keep Your Dog Busy While You Feed the Baby

 What stands out

-• Costs less than two coffees and lasts months
+- Costs less than two coffees, and owners report theirs last months

-• Spread, freeze, deploy — 20+ minutes of quiet from 30 seconds of prep
+- Spread, freeze, deploy — per owner accounts, 20+ minutes of quiet from about 30 seconds of prep

-• Soft rubber is no match for dogs who decide to chew the mat itself — supervise the first sessions
+- The most common complaint: the soft rubber is no match for dogs who decide to chew the mat itself — owners suggest supervising the first sessions

 KONG Classic